ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 ### Animation Capture

-Inspired by Motion Capture, *Animation Capture* is a new way to think about and work with physics in Maya.
+Inspired by Motion Capture - Animation Capture is a new way to think about and work with physics in Maya.
+To learn about it, let's first understand how Motion Capture generally works.

 ![image](https://user-images.githubusercontent.com/2152766/134006344-53f2744f-cc7f-48b0-860d-d0313a353c1f.png)